Fix AI Image Wrong Perspective or Scale

 2. No viewpoint specified

 eye level, low angle, high angle, bird's eye view, dutch angle — pick one.
-Without it, model defaults to a flat eye-level that often kills depth.
+Without a viewpoint, the model defaults to a flat eye-level that often kills depth.

 How to spot it: prompt has no viewpoint word.